Have you ever looked into the mirror, saw a strange face, and whispered to yourself, “I feel nothing”?

 Jim Rohn once said, “The walls that keep away the disappointment also keep away happiness.”

-It’s when you feel a certain emotion for a long period of time that it becomes your norm.
+When you feel a certain emotion for a long period of time, it can become your norm.

 But in reality, it is still the same sad story.